amc522/vaultwarden_template/README.md

 su bitwarden
 cd ~
 ```
-Everything will be done in the home directory of the bitwarden user.
-This is assuming that the bitwarden user is used soley for the purpose of running bitwarden.

 ### SSL Certificates
 `certbot certonly -d <domain>`
-The certs will be placed in `/etc/letsencrypt/live/<domain>
+The certs will be placed in `/etc/letsencrypt/live/<domain>`

 ### Configure docker
+Everything from here on out will assume you are logged in as the user `bitwarden` and starting in the home directory.
+1. `mkdir vaultwarden`
-1. Copy the `docker-compose.yml` and `nginx.conf` files from wherever they've been stored.
+2. Copy the `docker-compose.yml` and `nginx.conf` files into `~/vaultwarden`.
-2. Open `docker-compose.yml` and replace any instance of `<domain>` with your domain.
+3. Open `vaultwarden/docker-compose.yml` and replace any instance of `<domain>` with your domain.
 The domain will be in the form `host.domain.tld`.
-3. Open `nginx.conf` and replace any instance of `<domain>` with your domain, in the same form as before.
+4. Open `vaultwarden/nginx.conf` and replace any instance of `<domain>` with your domain, in the same form as before.
+5. `mkdir vaultwarden/vw-data`.
+This needs to be done because vaultwarden will be run as the bitwarden user.
+If the `vw-data` directory is not created manually, docker will create it using the root user and vaultwarden will not be able to write to that directory.

-### Create admin token
+### Setup admin page
 [vaultwarden enabling admin](https://github.com/dani-garcia/vaultwarden/wiki/Enabling-admin-page "vaultwarden enabling admin")

+First, generate a token to be used to access the admin page:
-Run `openssl rand -base64 48` and copy the result.
-Open `docker-compose.yml` and replace `<admin_token>` with the result.
+`openssl rand -base64 48`
+ Copy the result, open `docker-compose.yml` and replace `<admin_token>` with the result.

+Next is to set a username and password to access the admin site.
+This is a bit redundant, but gives two layers of security.
+`htpasswd -cB vaultwarden/.htpasswd <username>`

 ### Setup SMTP Relay with sendgrid.com
 [vaultwarden SMTP docs](https://github.com/dani-garcia/vaultwarden/wiki/SMTP-Configuration "vaultwarden SMTP docs")